 Private collection, Vancouver, BC

-Just don’t go to overboard with the list– if you really have lots, you’ll look more understated and impressive by inserting something like this:
+Just don’t go to overboard with the list—list 2-3 private collections at most.
+If you really have lots, you’ll look more understated and impressive by inserting something like this:

 Works held in private collections in Canada, the United States, Germany, and New Zealand.

-If you have any published writing relating to either your own practice or that of others, you can list it here in proper MLA format:
+If you have any published writing relating to your own practice or that of others, list them here under the heading “Texts.”
+Like earlier entries, use proper MLA format:

 The above points are the most common and usually the most notable elements which artists include on their CVs.
 However, depending on your practice, there may be a number of other professional and artistic points of interest to list.
 Here are some examples: